 Transport plays an essential role in connecting us to each other and to the services we need.
 Transport helps shape where our communities live and work.
 From public transport to private vehicles to active modes and freight, a successful regional transport network ensures we can get to where we need to go, quickly and safely.
-Our region's transport network must perform two roles simultaneously; as a key connector for freight transiting between the North and South Islands, and as a local network, allowing our residents to travel easily within the region.
+Our region's transport network must perform two roles simultaneously; as a key connector for freight transiting between the North and South Islands via the Cook Strait ferries, and as a local network, allowing our residents to travel easily within the region.